Army Ground Forces: Organization of ground troops

 In 1942, it was estimated that between 200 and 350 divisions would be required to defeat Germany and Japan.
 However, only 89 divisions were ultimately readied.
 This was partially because requirements for service troops and overhead was greater than anticipated, and because the Army's overall strength became fixed at a lower level than expected.
 Army strength was fixed at 7,500,000 enlisted men in 1942 and was subsequently cut to 7,004,000 enlisted men in 1943.
 Further cuts of 433,000 men were made by March 1945.
 As a result, divisions scheduled for activation in the second half of 1943 were postponed to 1944, then canceled entirely, and no new divisions were formed after June 1943.

 By May 1945, 96% of all tactical troops were overseas.
 No new units were forming and there were no reserves.
-Fortunately, these sufficed to bring about the defeat of Germany and Japan, largely because the Soviet Union carried most of the burden of fighting the German Army on the Eastern Front.
+These sufficed to bring about the defeat of Germany and Japan, largely because the Soviet Union carried most of the burden of fighting the German Army on the Eastern Front.
 However, it also meant that divisions were kept in the line longer than anticipated and took heavier casualties.
 In three months of intensive combat, an infantry division could expect 100% casualties in its three infantry regiments.
 Units were maintained by a continuous flow of individual replacements.
 Such conditions placed great strain on the combat soldier who remained in action until he became a casualty.

 Energetic and painstaking efforts were made by Army Ground Forces to optimize the divisions for combat operations.
 Non-essential troops and equipment were eliminated.
 The principle was established that a unit would have only the equipment that it would normally need.
 Other economies were also made.
 For example, trucks were replaced, wherever possible, by trailers.
-While admittedly not as useful as trucks, not only were they cheaper to produce, but they required less personnel to maintain, and less space to ship.
+While admittedly not as useful as trucks, not only were they cheaper to produce, but they required fewer personnel to maintain, and less space to ship.
 As a result of economies, 89 divisions were active in 1945 for the same number of personnel as required to man 75 in 1943.
 General Douglas MacArthur pointed out that the division, while initially well-balanced, soon became unbalanced in combat as the infantry took casualties faster than other arms, requiring the relief of the entire division when most of its components were capable of further effort.